skjolber/json-log-filter/README.md

  * validate document syntax (as [JSON])
    * for raw inlining of JSON from untrusted sources in log statements

 For a typical REST service, the above operations might be necessary for the (untrusted) incoming request payload, but not the (trusted) outgoing response payload.
+Depending on the service, all authorized requests may be considered trusted.

 Note that